top of page

 Jane recently won Best of Advanced Division at the Missouri Show Me Gourd Art Festival.
 She placed third in a national gourd weaving competition sponsored by the American Gourd Society and her gourd art has been featured in the society's GOURD magazine.

-Coiling on a Gourd the Basics
+Coiling on a Gourd

 black+original+cbbg+logo.png